hashicorp/nomad/website/source/docs/jobspec/json.html.md

 * `Tasks` - It's a list of `Task` object, allows adding tasks as part of the group.

-* `Meta` - Annotates the task group with opaque metadata.
+* `Meta` - A key/value map that annotates the task group with opaque metadata.

 ### Task